Tuesday, June 16, 2026

 freaks who walk around at all hours relaying

-to whomever will listen some crazy thing
+to whomever will listen about something terribly

-happen.
 And soon.
-An alien invasion.
-The
+An alien

-next best earthquake.
-That Jesus was here
+invasion.
+The next best earthquake.
+That Jesus

-flock, and he’d be grinning and winking at
+his flock, and he’d be grinning and winking at

 all of those of us who were left behind.
 Some

 such tale of twisted baloney.
-But as I said,

-middle section and noticed that my precious
+sexless middle section and noticed that my precious

-of the shoelaces.
+my shoelaces.
 I let out a very feminine

 yelp, or it could have been a full-fledged

-girlie scream trying to articulate the pain
+girlie scream, trying to articulate the pain

 I was feeling with words that would have

-meant My Brand New Fucking Shoes, but
+meant My Brand New Fucking Shoes!, but

 me being me it came out more like I, Mandy,